Sign advertising Pinal County public hearing pointing wrong way?

 They can use the plan to assess the extent, intensity, location and character of public investments and private development proposals within the San Tan Valley planning area on approximately 71 square miles, from Germann Road to Arizona Farms Road and from the Central Arizona Project canal to Sossaman Road.

-The documents state that the next meeting is before the supervisors at 9:30 a.m.
+The documents state that the next meeting is before the supervisors at 9 a.m.
 Wednesday, Oct.
-31. Learn more at pinalcountyaz.gov/CommunityDevelopment/Planning/Pages/NoticeofHearing.aspx.
+31. The meeting is in the Board of Supervisors Hearing Room at 135 N. Pinal St. in Florence.
+Learn more at pinalcountyaz.gov/CommunityDevelopment/STVSpecialAreaPlan/Pages/Home.aspx.

 The Queen Creek Independent is mailed each month to 35,000 homes.